COVID-19 HEALTH & SAFETY PROTOCOL

 Q: What about City of Raleigh employees?

-A: The City of Raleigh is requiring employees and event staff to be fully vaccinated by September 17 or be subject to weekly Covid-19 testing.
+A: The City of Raleigh is requiring employees and event staff to be fully vaccinated or subject to weekly Covid-19 testing.

-Q: How do I show you proof of vaccination or negative PCR test when I arrive?
+Q: How do I show you proof of vaccination or negative test when I arrive?

 Q: What if I forget my proof of vaccination?